Table of contents

 First touch non-direct attribution is a variation of the standard first touch model that specifically excludes direct traffic when assigning conversion credit.

-How it works: When a customer converts, the system traces back through their history to identify the very first recorded interaction with your brand but only considers non-direct channels (such as organic search, paid search, social media, email, etc.).
+How it works: When a customer converts, the system traces back through their history to identify the very first recorded interaction with your brand, but only considers non-direct channels (such as organic search, paid search, social media, email, etc.).
 If the first interaction was direct traffic, the model looks for the next earliest non-direct touchpoint and assigns full credit to that interaction.

 When it’s useful: